Limit theorems for empirical processes of cluster functionals: Generalized tail array sums

 Like the tail empirical process, these tail array sums do not allow inference about the extremal dependence structure, as the summands $\phi(X_{n,i})$ depend on just one observation.
-However, if $X_{n,i}$ denotes the vector of $d$ consecutive standardized excesses, that is,
+However, if $X_{n,i}$ denotes the vector of $d$ consecutive standardized excesses, i.e.

-then the statistic (\ref{tailarray}) with $\phi\dvtx(E,\mathcal{B}(E))\to(\mathbb{R},\mathbb{B})$ (and $E=\mathbb{R}^d$) contains information on the extremal dependence structure.
+then the statistic \eqref{tailarray} with $\phi:(E,\mathcal{B}(E))\to(\R,\B)$ (and $E=\R^d$) contains information on the extremal dependence structure.

-Therefore, in the general setting of a row-wise stationary triangular array $(X_{n,i})_{n\in\mathbb{N},1\le i\le n}$ used in Section \ref{sec:limittheorems}, the \textit{generalized} (\textit{standardized}) \textit{tail array sum} (\textit{tail array sum} for short) given by a measurable function $\phi\dvtx(E,\mathcal{B}(E))\to(\mathbb{R},\mathbb{B})$ with $\phi (0)=0$ is defined as
+Therefore, in the general setting of a row-wise stationary triangular array $(X_{n,i})_{n\in\N,1\le i\le n}$ used in Section 2, the {\em generalized (standardized) tail array sum} ({\em tail array sum} for short) given by a measurable function $\phi:(E,\mathcal{B}(E))\to(\R,\B)$ with $\phi(0)=0$ is defined as

-The tail array sum (\ref{gentailarray}) can be obtained as the empirical process $Z_n$ evaluated at the cluster functional
+The tail array sum \eqref{gentailarray} can be obtained as the empirical process $Z_n$ evaluated at the cluster functional